-My research as well as that of psychologists Shlomo Breznitz and James Averill has identified a number of hope metaphors.
+My research as well as that of psychologists Shlomo Breznitz and James Averill have identified a number of hope metaphors.
 Below are the four most striking examples.

 Hope has been compared to light and heat.
 Karl Menninger called hope the "indispensable flame" of mental health.
 English writer Martin F. Tupper wrote, "though the breath of disappointment should chill the sanguine heart, speedily it glows again, warmed by the live embers of hope".

-Spring also brings added light and heat, sometimes so suddenly that we speak of a virtual "spring fever".
+Spring also brings added light and heat, sometimes so suddenly that we speak of virtual spring fever.
 The first day of spring marks the vernal equinox, a balance of daylight and darkness.
-In the Northern Hemisphere this amounts to an average increase of three hours of light since the winter solstice, roughly a 20 percent gain.
-With increased light come a host of direct and indirect effects that improve mood and engender hope.
+In the Northern Hemisphere, this amounts to an average increase of three hours of light since the winter solstice, roughly a 20 percent gain.
+With increased light comes a host of direct and indirect effects that improve mood and engender hope.
 Most directly, increased serotonin is produced.
 Serotonin is a major excitatory neurotransmitter in the nervous system, and the target of many antidepressant drugs.
 Among the indirect effects of spring on mood are increased exercise, and the physically related but psychologically distinct activities of gardening and farming.

 Like spring, hope is also a 50-50 proposition.
-If our odds of achieving a particular outcome fall to less than fifty percent, we tend towards "despair".
-If we are more than fifty percent certain of an outcome, we are apt to become "optimistic".
-When psychologist James Averill and his colleagues surveyed individuals about their chances of realizing various hopes, the average response was fifty percent.
+If our odds of achieving a particular outcome fall to less than 50 percent, we tend towards despair.
+If we are more than 50 percent certain of an outcome, we are apt to become optimistic.
+When psychologist James Averill and his colleagues surveyed individuals about their chances of realizing various hopes, the average response was 50 percent.
 For this reason, I believe that some kind of faith, not necessarily the religious type, but something essentially "spiritual", must be present to ground our hopes.